Keelathaniyam

 Keelathaniyam is a village in Pudukkottai District in the Indian state of Tamil Nadu.
 The panchayat is part of the Thirumayam Assembly and the Sivaganga Lok Sabha constituency.
-It has a total of seven wards.
-Totally seven members are elected from this wards.
-According to the 2011 Census the population of keelathaniyam is 2168.
-In this female are 1077 and male are 1091.
+It has a total of seven wards, and seven elected members.
+According to the 2011 census, the population of Keelathaniyam was 2,168, comprising 1,077 females and 1,091 males.

 Basic Amenities

 The information about basic amenities is as follows:

 Small villages

 List of small villages in this panchayat is as follows: